Tzion/qhuman_entanglementer/README.md

-# The Qhuman Entanglementer - a Midburn art constellation
+# The Qhuman Entangler - a Midburn art constellation
 Establishing a Quantum Connection Between Two Human Beings